inspektor-gadget/inspektor-gadget/Documentation/demo-capabilities.md

+---
-# Inspektor Gadget demo: the "capabilities" gadget
+title: 'Inspektor Gadget demo: the "capabilities" gadget'
+weight: 10
+---

 The capabilities gadget allows us to see what capability security checks are triggered by applications running in Kubernetes Pods.